Emiratis: Hadar Emiratis

+Hajar Emiratis

+Mountainous Emiratis, locally known as Hiyour (Emirati Arabic: حيور), are traditional mountain communities of the Hajar Mountains in the United Arab Emirates and the Musandam Peninsula.
+Primarily associated with the Shihuh, Habus, and Al Mazari groups, they developed a distinct culture shaped by the region’s rugged terrain and harsh climate.

+Traditionally, the Hiyour practiced semi-nomadic pastoralism and terrace agriculture, raising goats and cultivating crops in mountain terraces and wadis.
+Their distinctive stone architecture, including the fortified Bait Al Qufal houses, was adapted to the environment and provided protection and food storage.

+Geographical isolation also preserved distinctive dialects, customs, and folk traditions, including Al Nadba and Al Rawah.
+Although modern infrastructure has transformed their traditional lifestyle, many Hiyour families maintain strong connections to their ancestral villages, homes, and mountain heritage.

 Ajam Emiratis

 Mahdi Ali, former coach of the UAE national team.

-Ajam Emiratis, also known as Ayam Emiratis, Persian Emiratis or Iranian Emiratis, are Emiratis of Persian and Iranian descent.
-Majority of Ajam Emiratis trace their ancestral roots to Southern Iran, particularly the provinces of Fars and Hormozgan.
+Ajam Emiratis, also known as Ayam Emiratis, Persian Emiratis or Iranian Emiratis, are Emiratis of Achomi and Iranian descent.
+Majority of Ajam Emiratis trace their ancestral roots to Southern Iran, particularly the provinces of Fars, Hormozgan, Bushehr and Baluchestan.
 The migration of Persians to Eastern Arabia, including the UAE, has occurred over centuries as historically, Persians have played a significant role in the cultural and economic development of what is now the UAE.
 The region, known as Magan and the province of Mazun in ancient times, was subject to various Persian empires, including the Achaemenid, Parthian, and Sassanian dynasties and a significant trading partner of the ancient Elam.
 Persian influence extended beyond political control to include trade, commerce, and cultural exchange.
 Moreover, the historical presence of the Kingdom of Hormuz, an influential Persian Gulf trading kingdom which controlled both sides of the gulf, further strengthened ties between Persians and Eastern Arabians.

 Anwar Gargash, the senior diplomatic advisor to the President of the United Arab Emirates.

 During the 18th and 19th centuries, substantial migration from southern Iran to the UAE transpired due to burgeoning trade networks and maritime commerce.
-This migration led to a significant settlement of Persians in coastal cities such as Dubai, Sharjah, and Ras Al Khaimah, contributing to the region's cultural diversity and commercial growth.
+This migration led to a significant settlement of Persians in coastal cities such as Dubai, Sharjah, Ras Al Khaimah and Ajman, contributing to the region's cultural diversity and commercial growth.
 The Qassimi rulers, who governed territories in both southern Iran and the Emirates during this period, facilitated trade and migration between the two regions, thereby bolstering connections between Ajam communities in Iran and the UAE.
 In 1972, Article 17 of the newly promulgated Citizenship and Passport Law offered Emirati citizenship to Iranians who were living in the British-protected Trucial States prior to 1925 or before the UAE's independence in 1971.

 House of Galadari, a Huwala-Emirati family who contributed significantly to the rise of Dubai.